robertbozsik/moods-of-berlin/README.md

 # Project details:

-The app implements an Yelp-like approach for users who like to discover places in Berlin but are especially interested in what kind of emotions/moods users connect with their recommendations.\
+The app implements a Yelp-like approach for users who like to discover places in Berlin but are especially interested in what kind of emotions/moods users connect with their recommendations.\
 The mood categories and their representation are inspired by the theories of the psychologist Robert Plutchik's.